-^a For the risk of bias assessments using the revised Cochrane risk-of-bias tool for randomized trials (RoB 2), please see www.covid-nma.com/vaccines.
+^b For the risk of bias assessments using the revised Cochrane risk-of-bias tool for randomized trials (RoB 2), please see www.covid-nma.com/vaccines.

-^b Different case definitions were used in the various clinical trials protocols and the analysis conducted by the manufacturer.
+^c Different case definitions were used in the various clinical trials protocols and the analysis conducted by the manufacturer.
 However, since all case definitions were set before the data were unblinded, this was not considered to constitute a limitation that would lead to downgrading of the evidence.

-^c The trial excluded pregnant and breastfeeding women, and persons who were immunocompromised.
+^d The trial excluded pregnant and breastfeeding women, and persons who were immunocompromised.
 Although persons with HIV were included in the trial, they were not included in the analyses.
 This was considered to constitute a limitation that leads to downgrading of the evidence.
+Recent post-licensure data suggest that CoronaVac is effective in pregnant women.

-^d Underlying comorbidities included obesity, cardiovascular disorder, respiratory disease and diabetes.
+^e Underlying comorbidities included obesity, cardiovascular disorder, respiratory disease and diabetes.
 Approximately 62% of the trial population had at least one comorbidity.
 Data on long-term protection from the ongoing phase 3 clinical trial remain limited, and have so far been reported only for a follow-up of approximately 2 months.
 Post-licensure data from Chile are available, where 30% of the population had one or more comorbidities.
 This was not considered to constitute a limitation that would lead to downgrading of the evidence.
-SAGE will continue to review any emerging data and adjust its quality assessment as required.
+Recent data on longer term protection are referenced in the evidence to recommendation framework.